FAQs on Family Law

 What is a clean break divorce?

-A “clean break” is where a divorcing couple’s financial claims against one and other are dismissed.
-A clean break can be achieved by consent of both parties or by order of the court.
+A “clean break” is where a divorcing couple’s financial claims against one and another are dismissed.
+A clean break can be achieved by the consent of both parties or by the order of the court.

 What is child inclusive mediation?